Mew2King2/OblShock-Synth-Shadowgraphy/README.md

 > NP=1e6  # number of photons to run \*per processor\* (per "task", see header above)

-> NP_RAY_SPLIT=5e5  # number of rays at which the computation is split to save memory, default 5e5

 > X_BEAM_WIDTH=10  # mm, width of rectangular laser beam profile

 > Z_BEAM_HEIGHT=18  # mm, height of rectangular laser beam profile